sledge1977/RipStation/README.md

 This Python script manages multiple drives to efficiently rip movies and TV series in parallel.
 It provides an interactive command-line interface to control the ripping process and performs automatic post-processing.

+## Platform Support

+The script is designed to be cross-platform and has been tested on **Linux** and **Windows**.
+It automatically adapts paths and commands for the operating system it's running on.

 ## Features

 - **Parallel control** of multiple DVD or Blu-ray drives.
+- **Cross-platform** support for Linux and Windows.
 - **Differentiated ripping modes** for movies and TV series.
 - Uses `makemkvcon` for robust ripping.
 - **Automatic post-processing** after a successful rip: